atkinsonholly/Zokrates-React-Demo/README.md

 Before you start, make sure you have installed the following `nvm install 11.9.0`
 `npm install -g truffle`
+Install MetaMask in your browser (or probably any other Web3 client).
+Make sure MetaMask is running on the same RPC as Ganache.
+* Click add `Custom RPC`
+* Give it a name and add the same URL on as shown on Ganache (likely port 7545)

 Download Ganache for running a local blockchain https://www.trufflesuite.com/ganache